-When making an enquiry with us through our contact form or email, you will provide us with access to personal details such as identity and contact details.
-By sending an enquiry to us, you are not adding yourself to any mailing list and if you do not become a clients we will not use your personal data in any way.
+When making an enquiry with us through our contact form, over the phone or via email, you will provide us with access to personal details such as identity and contact details.
+By sending an enquiry to us, you are not adding yourself to any mailing list and if you do not become a client we will not use your personal data in any way other than for contacting you about the enquiry you made.
 It will only be stored within the emails that you have sent us in our inbox- which is provided and secured by Google.

 When you become a client of Buddies, we require further personal information from you to be able to carry out our services.
 This includes your full identity and contact details and details about your dog/s.
 All personal details that we require, we will ask for directly over email or phone and we will not collect anything else without you knowing or giving free consent.
 This personal data is used to set up and run the services we provide to you.
 It is stored and used within a number of systems.
 These are:

-Our own online account system which is owned and operated by Buddies and built and managed by Tay Commercial Services.
+- Our own online account system which is owned and operated by Buddies and built and managed by Tay Commercial Services.
 The data stored on here is restricted to identity, contact details and details about your dog/s.
 We have no access to passwords or any other personal data- however passwords are stored within the system in an unreadable format.
 This system controls all of the scheduling for our services and provides the data for invoicing.
-The software is hosted on an encrypted cloud server.

 To summarise, Buddies and our staff will only ever have access to identity data, contact data, and data about your dog/s.
 We never have access to passwords or any financial data and use large trusted companies to process this extra secure data on our behalf.
 The personal data we do have, we limit access to it to employees that need to have access to it to perform their business activities.
 We take security of personal data very seriously and all of our employees are subject to a duty of confidentiality.